mwcproject/mwc-node/doc/distribited_message_pool_and_applications.md

 For transport implementation we can use libp2p ( https://libp2p.io/ ) that support publisher/subscriber functionality.
 This library exist on many platforms including rust and it is well maintained.

-This library performance can handle more then required data.
-Polkadot and Ethereum 2.0 using libp2p as a primary transport for node communication.
-The library can handle flooding attacks enough, so it can be adopted for the blockchain.
+Here is a description of the functionality that we are going to use:  https://docs.libp2p.io/concepts/publish-subscribe/

+The peers discovery will be done by mwc-node.

-Also libp2p support direct p2p communication.
-So in the future wallets can potentially use it instead MQS or TOR.
+Also libp2p support direct p2p communication and has Kademlia discovery protocol.
+So in the future wallets can potentially use it instead MQS or TOR, but libp2p doesn't solve firewall problem.
+For now we are using TOR to mitigate that.

 Currently libp2p doesn't designed to hide the connection address, but it should be possible to run it with TOR.
 Here are the details: https://comit.network/blog/2020/07/02/tor-poc/